UnclePhilepe/AutofisherMC/README.md

 python auto_fishing.py
 ```

 3. The fishing process will start automatically, showing a live feed for detection.
-You can stop the script gracefully by pressing `CTRL+C` in the terminal, which will save a log file (`fishing_log.txt`) containing the reasons for each reeling in and recasting event.
+You can stop the script by pressing `CTRL+C` in the terminal or `CTRL+SHIFT+S` in-game, which will save a log file (`fishing_log.txt`) containing the reasons for each reeling in and recasting event.

 ## Logging
 The script logs the following events: